 - access to a network of specialist providers

-Many of our specialist services have been designed to cater to the needs of specific groups: children, parents, newly diagnosed, teenagers, seniors and Aborigines and Torres Strait Islanders.
+Many of our specialist services have been designed to cater to the needs of specific groups: children, parents, newly diagnosed, teenagers, seniors, disability workers and Indigenous Australians.

 Leading Education and Training

-Our Online Academy is the country’s only national platform providing up-to-date, practical information and tools delivered through an easy-to-understand and user friendly interactive format.
+Our Online Academy provides practical information and tools delivered through an easy-to-understand and user friendly interactive format.
 The training available covers general awareness courses for people with epilepsy and their families, as well as accredited courses for health professionals (e.g. GPs, registered nurses) and community service workers.

 At the Forefront of Promising Research